PayString/paystring-documentation/docs/aws-lambda-deploy.md

 sidebar_label: Deploy on AWS Lambda
 ---

+**Note:** PayString was previously known as PayID, and some references remain.

 You can deploy a PayString server on AWS Lambda, a setup that allows you to run code without having to deploy or manage a server.

 ## Requirements